ThinkDataEd/curriculum/docs/unit4/section1.md

 1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+2. Students will engage in partner and whole group discussions to express their understanding of data science concepts.

-3. Students will use complex sentences to write a letter of recommendation that use data science concepts and skills.

-4. Students will read informative texts to evaluate claims based on data.
+3. Students will read informative texts to evaluate claims based on data.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
 <ins>*Data File:*</ins>